 Our 2020 Omnibus Incentive Plan (the "2020 Plan") was adopted by our Board and approved by our shareholders in connection with our IPO.
-Under the 2020 Plan, employees, consultants and directors of our company and our affiliates performing services for us, including our executive officers, are eligible to receive awards.
-The 2020 Plan provides for the grant of stock options, stock appreciation rights, restricted stock, restricted stock units, bonus stock, dividend equivalents, other stock-based awards, substitute awards, annual incentive awards and performance awards intended to align the interests of participants with those of our shareholders.
+Under the 2020 Plan, employees, consultants, and directors of our Company and our affiliates performing services for us, including our executive officers, are eligible to receive awards.
+The 2020 Plan provides for the grant of stock options, stock appreciation rights, restricted stock, restricted stock units, bonus stock, dividend equivalents, other stock-based awards, substitute awards, annual incentive awards, and performance awards intended to align the interests of participants with those of our shareholders.
 We initially reserved 14,800,000 shares of our common stock for issuance under the 2020 Plan.
-The total number of shares reserved for issuance under the 2020 Plan increases on January 1 of each of the first 10 calendar years during the term of the 2020 Plan by the lesser of: (i) a number of shares of our common stock equal to 4% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year or (ii) such number of shares of our common stock determined by our Board.
+The total number of shares reserved for issuance under the 2020 Plan increases on January 1st of each of the first 10 calendar years during the term of the 2020 Plan by the lesser of: (i) a number of shares of our common stock outstanding on December 31st of the preceding calendar year or (ii) a number of shares of our common stock as determined by our Board.